 What we do

-Since our launch in September 2011, Upgrade Capital has worked with bulge bracket banks, hedge funds, and trading firms to design and run a wide variety of research and trading competitions to surface outstanding young investors and traders on the basis of their work rather than their pedigrees.
+Since our launch in September 2011, Upgrade Capital has worked with banks, hedge funds, and trading firms to design and run a wide variety of research and trading competitions to identify and develop extraordinary young talent.
+Over time we have shifted our focus away from marketing our proprietary programs and towards providing personalised engagement.
+Above all, we strive to be a valuable resource for those young people who are committed to realising their full potential.

 If you would make a strong candidate for one of the firms we work with, we are happy to highlight you to them right away.
 If you are not quite there yet, we are able to advise you on how you can strengthen your candidacy.
 And if you are still figuring out what you want, we will help you determine which career path is the best fit for you.